Streatley, Berkshire: Church

 The Church of England parish church of Saint Mary in Streatley used to be part of the Reading Episcopal Area of the Diocese of Oxford, but has now moved to the Dorchester Episcopal Area, crossing the old Wessex-Mercia boundary for the first time in 1400 years.
 In the churchyard is the grave of an Anglo-Saxon warrior, whose body was discovered under the old bowling green in 1932 and reburied in the cemetery.
 The village has a Church of England primary school with a feeder pre-school attached to it.
 The church is a Grade II listed building.

 Events

-The annual Goring and Streatley Regatta is held each July on the Streatley side of the river.
-In the 19th century, it was a serious regatta to rival Henley or Marlow, but now it is a local regatta for amateur teams of inhabitants of the two villages.
+The annual Goring and Streatley Regatta was held each July on the Streatley side of the river.
+In the 19th century, it was a serious regatta to rival Henley or Marlow, but changed to a local regatta for amateur teams of inhabitants of the two villages.
+It came to a halt after COVID.

 A torchlight procession of villagers and visitors merges with another stream from Goring each Christmas Eve, in a night-time spectacle that continues onto Streatley Recreation Ground for a carol service.

+There is a biannual Arts Festival called the Goring Gap Festival.